Wheelchair rugby: Classification

-To be eligible to play wheelchair rugby, athletes must have some form of disability with a loss of function in both the upper limbs and lower limbs.
-The majority of wheelchair rugby athletes have spinal cord injuries at the level of their cervical vertebrae.
-Other eligible players have multiple amputations, polio, or neurological disorders such as cerebral palsy, some forms of muscular dystrophy, or Guillain–Barré syndrome, among other medical conditions.
+To be eligible to play wheelchair rugby, athletes must have some form of disability with a loss of function in both the upper and lower limbs.
+The majority of wheelchair rugby athletes have spinal-cord injuries at the level of their cervical vertebrae.
+Other eligible players have disabilities from causes that include multiple amputations, polio, or neurological disorders such as cerebral palsy, muscular dystrophy and Guillain–Barré syndrome.

-Players are classified according to their functional level and assigned a point value ranging from 0.5 (the lowest functional level) to 3.5 (the highest).
-The total classification value of all players on the court for a team at one time cannot exceed eight points.
+Players are classified according to their functional level and assigned a point value ranging from 0.5—the lowest functional level—to 3.5, the highest.
+The total classification value of all players of a team on the court at any one time may not exceed eight points.

-The classification process begins with an assessment of the athlete's level of disability to determine if the minimum eligibility requirements for wheelchair rugby are met.
+To become classified, players are assessed for their level of disability to determine if they meet the eligibility requirements for wheelchair rugby.
 These require that an athlete have a neurological disability that involves at least three limbs, or a non-neurological disability that involves all four limbs.
-The athlete then completes a series of muscle tests designed to evaluate the strength and range of motion of the upper limbs and trunks.
+The athlete then completes a series of muscle tests to evaluate the strength and range of motion in the upper limbs and trunk.
 A classification can then be assigned to the athlete.
 Classification frequently includes subsequent observation of the athlete in competition to confirm that physical function in game situations reflects what was observed during muscle testing.

 Athletes are permitted to appeal their classification if they feel they have not been properly evaluated.
-Athletes can be granted a permanent classification if they demonstrate a stable level of function over a series of classification tests.
+They can be granted a permanent classification if they demonstrate a stable level of function over a series of classification tests.
 Wheelchair rugby classification is conducted by personnel with medical training, usually physicians, physiotherapists, or occupational therapists.
-Classifiers must also be trained in muscle testing and in the details of wheelchair rugby classification.
+Classifiers must also be trained in muscle testing and in the details of wheelchair-rugby classification.